Elite Student-Athlete Pathways (ESAP)

 Training facility access.

-To discover more about the support and services offered by Australian universities you read the UniSport report.
+To discover more about the support and services offered by Australian universities see the UniSport report.

-For information on what individual universities offer elite-student athletes access UniSport’s series of Showcases.
+For information on what individual universities offer elite student-athletes, see the series of Showcases below.

 How an elite athlete is defined will vary across the university sector.
 Typically universities will support elite athletes within Australia whom are categorised by their respective National Sporting Organisation (NSO) and may also be on scholarship within the network of sport institutes and academies across Australia.